christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Step 4: Add the keys to your new account:
 -----------------------------------------

-In the BitShares UI wallet where you created your new account, navigate to the "Permissions" area by clicking the Menu icon (upper right), selceting "Settings," then "Accounts," and then "View Keys" for the appropriate account, as illustrated below:
+In the BitShares UI wallet where you created your new account, navigate to the "Permissions" area by clicking the Menu icon (upper right), selecting "Settings," then "Accounts," and then "View Keys" for the appropriate account, as illustrated below:

 .. figure:: ledger_nano/Update_Keys_UI_Location.png
     :width: 80%